Appendix: Illustrative Cost Model

 Illustrative 3-year TCO shell (always-on capture / wide observability path)

-The table below is an order-of-magnitude TCO skeleton for a “widen the net” program—not a quote.
+The table below is an order-of-magnitude TCO skeleton for a “widen the net” program—not a quote, procurement estimate, or vendor pricing commitment.
 Ranges intentionally wide; finance should substitute vendor pricing and internal run costs.

 | Line item | Illustrative 3-year TCO band (USD, large enterprise) | What typically drives the spread |